 We are looking for happiness and running after it in such a way that creates anger, fear and discrimination.
 So when you attend a retreat, you have a chance to look at the deep roots of this pollution of the collective energy that is unwholesome. – Thich Nhat Hanh

-The Midwest Alliance for Mindfulness (MAM) understands the importance of going on retreat to deepen a practice and we do our best to offer several opportunities each year.
+The Midwest Alliance for Mindfulness (MAM) understands the importance of going on retreat to deepen a practice and we do our best to offer a longer retreat and several half day retreats each year.
 Although, there are a number of religiously based organizations here locally offering affordable retreats, MAM hopes to increasingly fill the gap for the secular community.
 Here is a partial list of some of the other local organizations offering retreat experiences for your consideration: